-The activities in this area encourage coordination, concentration, independence, and a sense of order.
-Children may be observed scrubbing a pumpkin, stringing a necklace, blowing bubbles, zipping, sewing, cutting or using a stubby screwdriver.
-These activities encourage the hand strength that will be needed to write, the sequencing abilities needed to read, and an ever-growing attention span and memory to accommodate the academic challenges that lie ahead.
+"Practical life" activities encourage motor skill development, coordination, concentration, independence, and a sense of order.
+Some examples include scrubbing a pumpkin, stringing a necklace, blowing bubbles, zipping a jacket, sewing, or using a screwdriver.
+These activities build the hand strength needed to hold a pencil and write, the sequencing abilities needed to read, and grow the attention span and memory to accommodate academic challenges that lie ahead.

-The materials and activities in this area of the classroom encourage classification through visual, auditory, olfactory, and tactile impressions.
-Fine tuning the visual discrimination skills will allow the child to easily distinguish between similarly formed letters for reading.
-Discovering patterns, similarities and differences builds a strong foundation for math skills.
-Ultimately, fine tuning the senses enables precise observation and orderly thought patterns which lay the foundation for math, language, geometry, geography, science, art and music.
+"Sensorial" materials and activities encourage classification through visual, auditory, olfactory, and tactile impressions.
+Fine tuning visual discrimination skills will allow the child to easily distinguish between similarly formed letters for reading.
+Discovering patterns, similarities and differences builds a strong foundation for increasingly complex math skills.
+Fine tuning the senses enables precise observation and orderly thought patterns which lay the foundation of math, language, geometry, geography, science, art and music.

-Children begin exploring the pre-math concepts of classifying, patterning, one-to-one correspondence, and rote counting.
-They progress to associating symbols with quantities, identifying “odds and evens”, understanding place value, and skip or linear counting.
-Children are introduced to two and three dimensional geometric shapes such as ovals and ovoids.
-Children utilize concrete materials to explore addition, subtraction, multiplication, and division.
-The use of clocks and money is explored.
-The Montessori materials help the child move from the concrete to abstract use of numbers.
+From the earliest days in the Montessori classroom, children have the opportunity to explore basic math concepts like classifying, patterning, one-to-one correspondence, and rote counting.
+They progress to associating symbols with quantities, identifying “odds and evens,” understanding place value, and skip or linear counting.
+Children are introduced to two- and three-dimensional geometric shapes such as circles and spheres, squares and cubes, triangles and pyramids, ovals and ovoids.
+They learn the use of clocks and money.
+Montessori classrooms are filled with beautiful, engaging materials to explore addition, subtraction, multiplication, and division, eventually moving from the concrete to the abstract.

 The diversity of our world is celebrated in the classroom.
-Stories, artifacts, food, music, and art teach children to respect and accept differences as well as recognize the similarities that unify us.
+Stories, artifacts, food, music, and art teach children to understand and respect differences between people and cultures, as well as to recognize the similarities that unify us.

-Children explore the natural world through hands-on activities with magnets, simple machines, minerals, water and sand.
-The children garden outdoors and care for indoor plants and animals.
-The life cycles of chickens and butterflies are demonstrated by in-school hatchings each spring.
+Children explore biology and physical science through hands-on classroom activities with magnets, simple machines, minerals, water and sand.
+Both indoor and outdoor activities caring for plants and animals introduce basic concepts of the biological sciences, including observation of the life cycles of chickens and butterflies each spring.
 Study of the solar system includes a trip to Parkland Planetarium.

-The directresses incorporate singing, movement, dance, yoga, sign language, musical instruments, and art appreciation into their daily group lessons.
-Our third year students learn simple Spanish; kindergarten students attend a concert at Krannert Center.
+Montessori directresses incorporate singing, movement, dance, yoga, sign language, musical instruments, and art appreciation into their daily group lessons.
+Third-year students begin learning Spanish; kindergarten students attend a concert at Krannert Center after learning about the instruments of an orchestra.
 All faculty and staff model and teach respect, polite behavior, empathy, compassion, and responsibility.
+Montessori education has been proven to enhance kindness and cooperation between children.
 Peace education is a unifying theme for Montessori schools around the world.